Dereiçi, Savur

 Dereiçi (Note: "the inner part of the valley" in Turkish.
-Also spelt as Dere İçi.) (قلث; ܩܠܬ) (Note: Alternatively transliterated as Keleth, Kellêt, Kellith, Killit, Killith, Kullith, Qēliḏ, Qelith, Qelıth, Qelleth, Qellith, Qilleţ, Qilleth, Qıllıt, and Qillith.
+Also spelt as Dere İçi.) (قلث; ܩܠܬ) (Note: Alternatively transliterated as Keleth, Kellef, Kellêt, Kellith, Killit, Killith, Kullith, Qēliḏ, Qelith, Qelıth, Qelleth, Qellith, Qilleţ, Qilleth, Qıllıt, and Qillith.
 Nisba: Qıltōyo.) is a neighbourhood of the municipality and district of Savur, Mardin Province in Turkey.
 In 2023, the population was 187.
 It is populated by Assyrians who speak the Mardin dialect of Arabic.
 (Note: For the use of the term "Syriac" to refer to the population of Qeleth.
 For use of the term "Assyrian".
 The terms "Syriac" and "Assyrian" are used to refer to the same group of people.)
 It is located by Mount Qoros in the historic region of Tur Abdin.

 In the village, there is a church of Mor Yuhannon, a Syriac Catholic church of the Mother of God, and a Syriac Protestant church.
 The ruins of the monasteries of Mor Abay, Mor Theodotus, and Mor Dimet are also located near the village.